ga-wdi-boston/wdi_4_rails_demo_project_starter_instructions/README.md

 Run `pry` from the bash prompt.

+Add `require 'pry'` to the top of your program if you wish to use it for in-line execution testing.

 Insert `binding.pry` at any point in your code to halt execution when that is reached.
 Exit pry by typing `quit` and completely stop the program with `exit-program`.

 ## [guard](https://github.com/guard/guard)